 Postal Mail

 When you move to a new location be sure your mail knows where to find you.
 You don’t want to miss important information because it is going to your old address.
-Therefore, take a couple of hours prior to moving your home to change your address with the post office.
+Therefore, take a couple of hours before moving your home to change your address with the post office.
 As a result, they can help direct all mail to your new address.
 You can do this at your local post office or by filling out the online change of address form here (https://moversguide.usps.com/mgo/).
 Also, be sure to call those memberships, credit cards, and other companies who use your mailing address and ensure they have the updated info too.
 When you complete your address change online with the post office you receive access to over $750 in exclusive mover coupons!
 Making all of your address changes online is convenient for you and good for the environment.

 What good is a new house that doesn’t have electricity?
 Our Connecticut movers know that discovering you have no electricity on move day is not an ideal situation.
 Fortunately, if you contact a local electric company in your new home’s city or town; you should have no trouble having the electric services turned on for you when you need them.